 Between 1817 and 1829 Robert and Hannah had six children – Thomas, Edward, George, Elizabeth, John and Robert.
-They all survived and by the early 1840s they lived next door to stone mason John Pool in a cottage at the side of the Old Mason’s Arms.
+They all survived and by the early 1840s they lived next door to stone mason John Pool in a cottage adjacent to the Old Mason’s Arms.

-The two oldest boys followed their father into the tailoring business, known as Whittaker and Sons.
+The two oldest boys followed their father into the tailoring business, known as Whittaker and Sons, although after he married Thomas became a mechanic in the Leeds engineering industry.
 George and John were apprenticed as joiners and the youngest child, Robert, also trained as a tailor and draper although later he went to college in York and for the rest of his life was a school master in Yorkshire and Lancashire.